 Many people have photophobia, or light sensitivity.
 Light sensitivity can range from severe to mild cases, making many light sources uncomfortable.

-The best foods to help with light sensitivity are dark leafy green vegetables, nuts, and foods rich in beta-carotene.
+The best foods to help with light sensitivity are dark leafy green vegetables, nuts, and foods rich in lutein and beta-carotene.
 Below are some of the best foods for light sensitive eyes:

 - Sweet Potatoes

 - Red Bell Peppers

 You can also consider adding a lutein-based supplement to your daily diet.
 Viteyes offers many supplements to help supplement your diet with lutein including Viteyes Blue Light Defender Gummies and Viteyes Blue Light Defender Plus (Capsules).

 Light sensitivity (photophobia) can also be a symptom of dry eye.
 Consuming foods rich in omega-3, such as salmon and nuts, can help.
 Or, for occasional dry eye you can add a supplement to your diet such as Viteyes Tear Support, which includes omega-3, turmeric, flaxeed oil and more.